Tokyo based brand since 2017. Designed from the inspiration of traditional Japanese wear in minimal fashion.

 KAYKO (pronouce: ka̠-i-ko) stands for “silkworm” in Japanese, combining her mother’s Japanese name and her name to express gratitude and love for her ancestors.

 Through this project we’d like to explore the silk production that flourished in Japan, and textiles and productions that is specially ‘made in Japan’ as well as productions around the world as bridge of culture between Japan and elsewhere.

-“KAYKO started as my project to express my cultural background as Japanese, and to learn and pay respect to many of ancestors that lived and cultivated their life as artisans and craftsmen.
+“KAYKO started as my project to express my cultural background as Japanese, and to learn and pay respect to our ancestors that lived and cultivated life as artisans and craftsmen.

 – KAYO SUGIUCHI